We know you have questions. Some of the answers might be here. If this doesn't answer your questions, please contact us now.

 Performers will be announced soon.
 Please sign up to receive the newsletter to stay up to date as we highlight performers before the 2024 Gathering.

 - How do I get invited to perform at the Lone Star Cowboy Poetry Gathering?

 Performers for the "Branding Crew" are mindfully chosen according to how they fit in with the

 Gathering as a whole.
 We are looking for authentic, talented poets, reciters, musicians, and

 songwriters that honestly portray the western traditions of our way of life.
-We are adding a form to apply to perform, and it will be linked here soon.
+Here's our application form.
 Please submit your biography with contact information by April 1 to be considered for the following year's Gathering.
 Currently we are accepting applications for the February 2025 Gathering.